 However, a CBD transdermal patch works differently.
 If you leave it on for six or eight hours, the CBD will slowly work its way through your skin and into your bloodstream, potentially making it the most potent CBD delivery method of all.

 I wish that there was a simple answer to this, but there isn’t.
 Research on CBD has only really gotten off the ground in the last few years, so this is not yet an exact science.
 But there are a few things we do know.

-One is that body size is a factor, much as it is with almost anything you imbibe.
-That’s why our CBD oil tincture for cats has only a fraction of the potency of our CBD oil tincture for horses, for instance.
+It works the same way as with almost anything you imbibe.
+That’s why our CBD oil tincture for cats has only a fraction of the potency of our strongest human tincture, for instance.
 So if you’re a big bruiser, you may want to start at a higher CBD oil concentration than if you’re a smaller person.

 Another thing we know is that CBD tends to accumulate in your body over time.
-While some people do report dramatic results on first use, many others find that the effect creeps up on them after a few weeks of daily consumption.
+While some people report dramatic results on first use, many others find that the reaction creeps up on them after a few weeks of daily consumption.

 For that reason, we advise starting slow.
-As you may have noticed, a low-concentration CBD product is also a cheaper one, so if you can derive benefits from it, then it can be useful for your pocketbook as well as your health.
-Try taking a modest CBD oil strength every morning and evening and monitor the effects, then gradually increase if necessary.
-Checkout the CBD oil strength guide found here.
+As you may have noticed, a low-concentration CBD product is also a cheaper one, so if you can derive benefits from it, then it can be helpful for your pocketbook as well as your health.
+Try taking a modest CBD oil strength every morning and evening, monitor the responses, and gradually increase if necessary.

 Building Your Own CBD Regimen